 This is another service you can use to provide significant value to your clients.
 You can do the initial research and verification legwork your clients need in their audits.

 Next, you can provide them with a detailed plan, providing them with actionable strategies and tactics clients can use to produce results.
+You’ll be able to offer review generation, review monitoring, and review marketing to build your client’s business.
 These audits, when combined with analysis, reporting and marketing, will verify that your review management campaigns are indeed producing leads, sales and revenue.

 This is why a review management audit is so powerful.